-(Table 1)

-As an example of comparison between the temporal regimes, for the winter regime both the model and the observations show that the dominant pairs are in the range of 300–350 uatm and 20 – 25C, at 30% and 25% relative frequency.
-However, other weaker pairs are not well represented in the model, e.g. the range 50 – 200 uatm and -2 – 10⁰C.
+The regimes (clusters) themselves are similar to the observations (comparing Fig. 5a and Fig. 7a) in that the same bins of most likely values are identified but with somewhat different frequencies of occurrence.
+As an example of comparison between the temporal regimes, for the winter regime both the model and the observations show that the dominant pairs are in the range of 300–350 uatm and 20–250C, at 30% and 25% relative frequency.
+However, other weaker pairs are not well represented in the model, e.g. the range 50–200 uatm and -2–10⁰C.
+During the winter regimes, the highest frequency of occurrence (25%) is for the pair of values 300-350 uatm and 10-20⁰C, whereas in the model the same pair of values is found 30% of the time.
+Similarly, the summer and transition regime highest frequency pairs are well simulated.
+In contrast, the value pairs 200-350 uatm for very cold temperatures are not well represented in the model.

-In order to better understand the model-observation cluster discrepancies shown in Fig. 5 we seek to identify where in the North Atlantic basin these regimes develop.
-To do so, the frequencies of occurrence associated with each pCO2-SST bin of the regimes in Fig. 5 are averaged over the months in each regime and mapped on the North Atlantic basin.
-The regional attribution for the observations (Fig. 6a) is compared with the model regional attribution (Fig. 6b).

-Using Fig. 5, we know that the dominant range of values for the observations and the model winter regime occurs for values 300 – 350 uatm and 10 – 20⁰C.
-These ranges of the variable pair are found in the subtropical North Atlantic (see Fig. 6 and Fig. S5), but with higher frequency in the model.
-The observations also show greater frequency of occurrence of the value pairs in the subpolar region (values 50–350 uatm and -2–10⁰C, identified in Fig. 6 and Fig. S5).
-In contrast, the dominant range of pCO2-SST pairs in the summer regime occurs in the tropics (values 350–400 uatm and 25–30⁰C; Fig. 6 and Fig. S5) and is of higher frequency in the observations than the model.
+We also find (Fig. 7c) that in the winter regime, the dominant value pairs (300-350 uatm and 10-200C, identified in Fig. S2) are found in the subtropical North Atlantic with higher frequency in the model (darker shading) than in the observations.
+The GISS model however underestimates the frequency of occurrence of the value pairs in the subpolar region (values 50–350 uatm and -2–10⁰C, identified in Fig. S2).
+In contrast, the dominant range of pCO2-SST pairs in the summer regime occurs in the tropics (values 350–400 uatm and 25–30⁰C; Fig. 7c) and is of higher frequency in the observations than the model.
+In other words, the model underestimates the extent of the tropical summer regime but reproduces well the other parts of the summer regime.
 The transition regime shows a mix of the winter and summer regimes for both observations and model.
 The model results in this regime indicate higher frequency in the subpolar region than in the observations.

-Since the model regimes are different enough from the observations, particularly in spatial distribution, all subsequent analysis will be performed with both observations and model output composited on the observational regimes.
-In other words, the model output will be averaged over those months that define each observational cluster in Fig. 4.

-(Figure 5)

 (Figure 6)

+(Figure 7)

-3.1.3 Model air-sea flux of CO2 error analysis and bias attribution
+Model North Atlantic air-sea flux of CO2 error analysis and bias attribution

 The ocean carbon states identified in the previous section can provide a framework for model assessment against the observations.
 In this section we seek to identify biases in the simulated flux of CO2 and attribute them to leading biases in physical and biogeochemical processes.
+For this analysis, model data will be composited on the observational regimes, i.e. the model climatology will be averaged over those months that define each observational cluster in Fig. 5b.

-Figure 7 depicts the air-sea flux of CO2 composited over the observed regimes in both observations (Fig. 7a) and model output (Fig. 7b).
+Figure 8 depicts the air-sea flux of CO2 composited over the observed temporal regimes in both observations (Fig. 8a) and model output (Fig. 8b).
 In the winter regime, model outgassing (in shades of blue) is confined only to the tropics, whereas in the observations there is also a tongue of outgassing at about 60⁰N.
-Similarly, in the transition regime, the model has more extended uptake region in the subpolar North Atlantic than the observations.
+Similarly, in the transition regime, the model has a more extended uptake region in the subpolar North Atlantic than in the observations.
 While the summer regime is better represented in the model than the other two regimes, all three regimes show that model uptake is stronger than in observations at mid and high latitudes and outgassing is also stronger in the model in mid to low latitudes.

-(Figure 7)
+(Figure 8)